Introducing Direct to SwiftUI

 Tasks are an abstraction over the pages an application might show, they map to the CRUD operations: “list”, “inspect”, “edit”, etc. In Direct to SwiftUI those “tasks” are assigned pages using the rule system:

-\.task == edit => \.page <= D2SEditPage()
+\.task == “edit” => \.page <= D2SEditPage()

-If the task environment key is “edit”, the page to use is D2SEditPage.
+environment key is “edit”, the page

-Pages are just regular SwiftUI Views.
-You can build your own:
+Pages are just regular SwiftUI View

-\.task == inspect && \.entity.name == Film
+\.task == “inspect” && \.entity.name == “Film”

 => \.page <= FancyMovieView()